Mattlister/FilmDBMain/README.md

 7. Then Press Enter and your local clone will be created.

-### I used default commands to push to Github and Heroku once logged in:
+### I used default commands to push to Github but I also had to prepare for the Heroku part of the process and so once logged in:

 * I first had to install the Heroku software using the following commands: